 STEP 6: See the big picture and understand how all the supply chain entities work together.
 Explore new supply chain designs to improve efficiency and reduce risk as situations change.
 Download your simulation data to spreadsheets for further analysis.

 When you start building more complex supply chain models please read Tips for Building Supply Chain Models to learn advanced modeling techniques.

 As you work with SCM Globe, you can always click on the “Help” button in the upper right corner of the application screens to open up this online guide again.
 It will open in a separate browser tab so you can keep it open and look up more detailed information when you need it.

 To send a copy of your supply chain to other SCM Globe users see ““Download and Share Supply Chain Models”

 REGISTER ON SCM GLOBE TO ACTIVATE OR PURCHASE A NEW ACCOUNT

 - Read instructions here to Activate a Prepaid or Purchase a New Account.

 - Student accounts are for 90 days from the date of purchase, but if your semester is a few weeks longer, please send an email to: email@example.com.
 State your name, the email address you used to register, your school, and your semester end date.
 We can extend your account to cover your entire semester.

-- An instructor may request extended access if a student has an Incomplete for the course.
-The student must discuss their need with their instructor who will make the extension request if it is approved by the instructor.
+- An instructor may request extended access for themselves at no charge, and if a student has an Incomplete for the course, the instructor can request extended access for the student.
+The student must discuss this with their instructor who will make the extension request if it is approved by the instructor.